iamsaikat/firehound-website/README.md

 ## Build

-install latest Node.js
+Install latest Node.js \
-clone the source and run `npm install` then
+Clone the source and run `npm install`\
-Run `ng build --prod --aot` to build the project.
+Run `ng build --prod --aot` to build the project. \
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory. \
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build.\

 ## Further help